Deep Work Reading Habits: 9 Science-Backed Strategies for Focused Learning in 2026

 This approach aligns with what Cal Newport calls "batching shallow work."
 By consolidating newsletter consumption into a single AI-powered digest, you free up cognitive resources for deep work that actually moves the needle.

 Turn 15 newsletters into one focused digest.
 Try AI-powered summaries that respect your deep work time.
+With custom delivery schedules, catch-all filtering, and no reliance on a dedicated reader app, it slots into the email workflow you already use.

-Start Free Trial →3.
-Master Single-Tasking for Reading
+3. Master Single-Tasking for Reading

 This creates what researchers call attention residue: when you switch from Task A to Task B, part of your attention remains stuck on Task A. The result?
 You're never fully present for either task.
+Dr. Sophie Leroy of the University of Washington, who coined the term in a 2009 study, found attention residue can impair performance for up to 20 minutes after a switch.

 For deep reading, this means: